Ladder operators and a second--order difference equation for general discrete Sobolev orthogonal polynomials: Introduction

 \section{Introduction}

-The literature about discrete Sobolev orthogonal polynomials is very extensive, dating back to the early 90s.
-A general and historic vision is given in the survey \cite{marxu} where they rename these nonstandard orthogonal polynomials as \textit{Sobolev orthogonal polynomials of the second type}, although the most frequently used names are \textit{Sobolev--type orthogonal polynomials} and \textit{discrete Sobolev orthogonal polynomials}.
-In some of those papers the discrete Sobolev inner product
+The literature about Sobolev orthogonal polynomials is very extensive, dating back to the sixties of the last century although the seminal paper on this topic is due to Lewis in 1947.
+End of the eighties and the nineties saw a burst of papers about Sobolev--type orthogonal polynomials.
+A general and historic vision until 2015 is given in the survey \cite{marxu} where the authors rename these nonstandard orthogonal polynomials as Sobolev orthogonal polynomials of the second type, although the most frequently used names are Sobolev--type orthogonal polynomials and discrete Sobolev orthogonal polynomials.
+In some of those papers the Sobolev--type inner product

-was considered, where $\varrho(x)$ is a continuous weight function on the real line and $c$ is located on the real axis.
-The authors of those papers studied extensively algebraic, differential and asymptotic properties of the corresponding Sobolev orthogonal polynomials (SOP), including generalizations of the inner product or even the varying case where the constant $M$ is changed by a general sequence depending on $n$ (see \cite{SGV16} for the varying case).
-Notice that if we permit $j=0,$ then the inner product will be standard and therefore we have all the \textit{advantages} of the standard polynomials such as the three--term recurrence relation, Christoffel--Darboux formula, etc. Thus, to use the word \textit{Sobolev} properly we should take $j$ as a positive integer, i.e. $j\in \mathbb{N}$.
+was considered, where $\varrho(x)$ is a weight function with support on the real line and $c$ is located on the real axis.
+The authors of those papers studied extensively algebraic, differential and asymptotic properties of the corresponding Sobolev orthogonal polynomials (SOP), including generalizations of the inner product or even the varying case, where the constant $M$ is changed by a general sequence depending on $n$ (see \cite{SGV16} for the varying case).
+Notice if we allow $j=0,$ then the inner product will be standard and, therefore, we have all the advantages of the standard polynomials such as the three--term recurrence relation, Christoffel--Darboux formula, etc. Thus, to use the word Sobolev properly we should take $j$ as a positive integer, i.e. $j\in \mathbb{N}$.

-On the other hand, there has been a growing interest in considering nonstandard inner products with noncontinuous weights, i.e. weights supported on some lattices.
-According to the type of weight, the differential operator is substituted either by the difference operator $\Delta$ or by the $q$--difference operator $\mathscr{D}_{q}.$ This leads to $\Delta$--SOP or $q$--SOP.
-In many cases the approach to study these SOP was made by considering particular weights or only one of these two difference operators (see, among others, \cite{acmp1, area-godoy-Marcellan-2002,area-godoy-Marcellan-2003,area-godoy-et-2000-2,Bavinck-Koekoek-1998,cp,cjmp,Roberto-Anier-2018,Huertas-Soria-2019,Koekoek-1990-CJM, Koekoek-1992-JAT,JJMB-2015,Sha-Gad-2016}) although there are some papers where the three cases have been treated in a unified way via the Hahn difference operator, for example, in \cite{acmp2,Renato-et-2014-JCAM,costas-juanjo-2011}.
+Recently, there has been a growing interest in considering nonstandard inner products with noncontinuous weights, i.e. weights supported on some lattices.
+According to the weight, the differential operator is substituted either by the difference operator $\Delta$ or by the $q$--difference operator $\mathscr{D}_{q}.$ This leads to $\Delta$--SOP or $q$--SOP.
+In many papers (e.g. \cite{AMRR, acmp1, area-godoy-Marcellan-2002,area-godoy-Marcellan-2003,area-godoy-et-2000-2,Bavinck-Koekoek-1998,cp,cjmp,Roberto-Anier-2018,Koekoek-1990-CJM, Koekoek-1992-JAT,JJMB-2015,Sha-Gad-2016}) these SOP were studied by considering particular weights or by taking one of these two difference operators.
+However, in other papers (e.g. \cite{acmp2,Renato-et-2014-JCAM,costas-juanjo-2011}) these three operators were treated in a unified way via the Hahn difference operator.